tonyastolfi/batteries/doc/how-to/configure-ci-pipelines.md

 Enter the following:

-- Name: ci-deployment-token
+- Name: gitlab-deploy-token
 - Expiration date (optional): <whatever-date-you-want>
 - Username (optional): <leave-blank>

 For the "Scopes" section, click the checkbox next to `write_package_registry` (this is the only required capability).

-NOTE: The name "ci-deployment-token" MUST be entered exactly as shown; this is a special magic token name that GitLab uses to infer that the token should be injected via environment variables to CI/CD pipelines.
+NOTE: The name "gitlab-deploy-token" MUST be entered exactly as shown; this is a special magic token name that GitLab uses to infer that the token should be injected via environment variables to CI/CD pipelines.

 Click "Create deploy token."
 You can save the token value if you want, but you don't have to; it will be automatically injected into your pipeline jobs from now on.